cseberino/etc_tech_ref/docs/world_computer/smart_contracts.rst

 manage countless agreements in a secure, reliable and trustless manner.
 For this reason ETC programs are referred to as smart contracts.

+ETC smart contracts can read and write to their own storage as well as invoking other smart contracts.
+In this way, smart contracts can work to together to provide increasingly sophisticated services.

 Some, like Nick Szabo, envision smart contracts streamlining voluntary contractual agreements and disrupting the legal profession.
 Clearly software is less prone to misunderstanding and ambiguity than spoken languages!
 Others see